-Most of the blogs that I have written so far have focused on marriages and divorces that are Christian or nominally Christian, with a few that were secular.
-There’s a good reason for this, namely that for the majority of the last 1000 years the UK has been a largely Christian nation and, to some degree or other, marriage has been interwoven with religion throughout its history.
-That said, as the UK becomes more of a multicultural society, other religions with their own marriage traditions are being introduced.
+For the majority of the last 1000 years the UK has been a largely Christian nation and, to some degree or other, marriage has been interwoven with religion throughout its history.
+However as the UK becomes more of a multicultural society, other religions with their own marriage traditions are being introduced.

-It’s important to note that this post is just an overview of the general principles of divorce in Islam.
-There are many different Islamic Schools of Thought and each has its own minutiae, but we’re going to focus on the overarching details.
-Firstly, the way a divorce in Islam occurs is for the husband, or a wakil (a legal representative) to utter the triple-talaq, a ‘formula of divorce’.
-This is an Arabic phrase that translates as “my wife [wife’s name] is divorced”, or “[wife’s name], the wife of my client is divorced”.
+It’s important to note that this is an overview of the general principles of divorce in Islam.
+There are many different Islamic Schools of Thought and each has its own minutiae.
+The way a divorce in Islam occurs is for the husband, or a wakil (a legal representative) to utter the triple-talaq, a ‘formula of divorce’.
+This is an Arabic phrase that translates as “my wife is divorced”, or “the wife of my client is divorced”.

-Of course, under British law, divorce papers would still need to be filed, and decrees nisi and absolute obtained before the marriage was legally at an end.
+Under British law, divorce papers would still need to be filed, and decrees nisi and absolute obtained before the marriage was legally at an end.
 This can be problematic in an Islamic marriage, as Islam has what is known as irrevocable and revocable divorces.
-These are exactly what they sound like – an irrevocable divorce is one that cannot be undone, whereas revocable divorces can be taken back and the couple considered married once again.
+An irrevocable divorce is one that cannot be undone, whereas revocable divorces can be taken back and the couple considered married once again.
 As no such thing exists under British law many divorce proceedings need to be assessed on a case by case basis to ensure that the intended outcome is the one that is being worked towards.

 One of the main ways that Islamic divorce differs from the legal definition of divorce in the UK is Iddah – a three-month waiting period imposed on women after the divorce has taken place during which she is not permitted to re-marry, unless it is to her ex-husband.
 This is a historical remnant that stemmed from a desire to know the parentage of any child a woman might have been carrying at the time of her divorce.